Random Quote

 In a statement on the EAA Web site, officials said a Beechcraft Premier business jet registered to Roush Fenway Racing, LLC was involved in a landing accident at Wittman Regional Airport in Oshkosh.

 According to the EAA, the National Transportation Safety Board and Winnebago County Sheriff’s Department confirmed that two occupants on board were Roush and Brenda Stricklin of Plymouth, Mich.
+The attorneys for auto traffic injuries serving Riverside, help with getting compensation for such accidents.

 “Each exited the aircraft following the accident,” the statement said.
 “Both were transported to local hospitals, with Roush in serious but stable condition and [Stricklin] with non-life threatening injuries.
 The NTSB is leading the investigation into the accident.”